From the age of 5 until 16 years old, I lived with my grandparents. My grandmother was often ill so my mum agreed that I could stay with them.

 I joined the Choir, and got involved in church activities such as Bible studies and home visitations.
 I loved to pray and give to missions not knowing that one day God would call me to be on the mission field.

 Then after 3 years in Manila, I worked in a refugee camp with World Relief Corporation.
 I was surprised to find it was a Christian organisation and this was where God gave me a desire to share the Good News to those from other lands.

-I had Bible clubs with 8-9 year old Vietnamese, Cambodians and Laotians after working hours and I enjoyed it very much.
+I came along with friends doing Bible clubs with 8-9 year old Vietnamese, Cambodians and Laotians after working hours and I enjoyed it very much.

 After 7 years in the refugee camp, the door to OM opened for me and I joined Love Europe, a summer outreach and then the MV Doulos for two and a half years.

 Now, Gareth and I travel around the world to work alongside Christians in bringing the Good News of Jesus Christ.

 God is so good, He is worthy of all the glory and honour.
 He continues to change my hard heart and is so patient and loving to one who doesn’t deserve anything.

 John 3:16 For God so loved the world that He sent His One and Only Son, that whoever believes in Him will not perish but have everlasting life.

 ‘Sapagkat gayon na lamang ang pagsinta ng Diyos sa sanlibutan na ibinigay niya ang kanyang bugtong na Anak, upang ang sinomang sa kaniya’y sumampalataya ay huwag mapahamak, kungdi magkaroon ng buhay na walang hanggang’.
 Juan 3:16